itrepablik/lumberjack/README.md

 The simplified and slightly modified version of [Lumberjack](https://github.com/natefinch/lumberjack) package that integrates nicely with the [Zap](https://github.com/uber-go/zap) sugarred logging which has a 4-10x faster than the other structured logging.

-Both Zap and Lumberjack simplified by the [ITRLog](https://github.com/itrepablik/itrlog) package.
+Both Zap and Lumberjack simplified by the [ITRLog](https://github.com/itrepablik/itrlog) package, so please use this ITRLog package instead.

 # Installation
 ```